tolarewaju3/codelikethewind/5g-streaming/README.md

 ![Metabase Deployment](img/metabase_deployment.png)

-**Open the Matabase dashboard**.
+Open the Matabase dashboard.
 Click the link in the top right of the pod.

 ![Metabase Home](img/metabase_home.png)

-**Click “Let’s get started”** and fill in your information.
+Click “Let’s get started” and fill in your information.
 Select “Self-service analytics for my own company” when asked what you'll be using Metabase for.

-**Select MySQL** for the database and fill in the details below.
+Select MySQL for the database and fill in the details below.

 ```
 Display Name: Sensor Data